kingandmcgaw/kingandmcgaw.github.io/_posts/2013-01-10-links-from-the-week.md

 author: Nick Boyce
 ---

+Thought it might be nice to start the year with a quote from from the [Getting Real book](http://gettingreal.37signals.com/):

+> There’s plenty of time to be a perfectionist.
+Just do it later.

-Some links I've been hoarding over the new year break.
+Here's a few links I've enjoyed over the new year break.

 * [Enabling Lean with Tech: lessons learned applying lean at PayPal](http://www.slideshare.net/billwscott/enabling-lean-with-tech-15455128?from=new_upload_email).
 An interesting slide deck from Bill Scott about how PayPal used a JavaScript-based stack and open source methodologies to set themselves free from their legacy technology stack and allow faster prototyping.